seyifrosh/my-project-/README.md

 # my-project-
-This is a repository about my undergraduate project feel free to explore.
+This is a repository about my undergraduate project.
+Feel free to explore.